NorthernWidget/ALog/README.md

 #### Rx and Tx

 Receive and transmit: these are your serial pins.
 Be careful: they are also attached to the USB port (to talk to your computer), so they must be shared.
-For the electronics-savvy: they are connected to the computer via 1Kohm in-series resistors, so external sensors will override USB communications.
+For the electronics-savvy: they are connected to the computer via 1 kΩ in-series resistors, so external sensors will override USB communications.
 See "UART", below.

 #### MOSI, MISO, SCK